ApurvJn/Automate-Whatsapp-Message/README.md

 # Extra
  You can even Write How many times you want to send a particular message.

- Also by a few modifacation you can send a message to multiple users all together
+ Also by a few modification you can send a message to multiple users all together